 - 1. This supplement is composed of the materials that the students have with the enhancements added to provide an all-in-one document. - 2. [brackets] are used to provide notes or suggestions. - 3.
 Highlighting is used for faster reference on the page. - 4.
 The sample responses in the section following the discussion questions are excerpted from the reading materials to help you prompt the students as needed. - 5.
 Additional background material is also included in the sample responses.

-EPA 5 Flipped Classroom Exercise
+EPA 6 Flipped Classroom Exercise

-EPA 5: Documents a clinical encounter in the patient record.
+EPA 6: Provide an oral presentation of a clinical encounter.